mathworks-ref-arch/matlab-on-azure-win/releases/R2023a/README.md

 ## Prerequisites

-To deploy this reference architecture, you must have the following permissions that allow you to create and assign Azure roles in your subscription:
+To deploy this reference architecture, you must have the following permissions that allow you to create and assign Azure&reg; roles in your subscription:

 1. `Microsoft.Authorization/roleDefinitions/write`
 2. `Microsoft.Authorization/roleAssignments/write`